diyachetak/e-payana/_posts/2023-04-10-Rios-birth.md

 * When your belly starts showing up or even earlier, start smearing some oil mainly on your belly, around hips, shoulders and breasts.
 I used olive oil and coconut oil.
 This will keep the skin supple and avoid the discomforts you might have from stretching of the skin as the baby grows.
 Alternatively, moisturizers can be used.
 * Avoid cosmetics filled with chemicals.
 Any natural alternative would be good.
 The only cosmetic I ever used during pregnancy is the moisturizing cream “Skin Food” from Weleda which is prepared from natural ingredients.

+Hamarrhoids is another common problem most of the women face during pregnancy.
+Especially during the last trimester as the belly becomes heavier and heavier putting pressure on the pelvic area leading to hamarrhoids.
+There are some home remedies which I learnt from my doula and midwife.
+Try to cool the hamarrhoids by appplying green clay (Zelený jíl) paste, ice cubes from tea made of oak bark (Dubová kůra), you could use the cooled oak bark tea or the gel.
+The best of all is "Strachova mast" available locally in Brno in only one pharmacy, Lékárna Milosrdných bratří.

 I used to feel very thirsty and hungry especially during the last trimester.
 I remember, almost every morning at around 04:00 am, going to the kitchen to munch on some nuts, dates or sometimes I fancied eating buckwheat porridge.
 Later I started keeping some dry fruits and nuts by the side table close to the bed.
 And, I always carried water wherever I went.

 **Why did I move to the Czech Republic?**